Affordable Summer Camps for Long Island Kids

 This sleepaway camp in Southold is located on the pristine Long Island Sound waterfront.
 Kids stay in screened-in cabins complete with lights and smoke detectors.
 Activities include archery, cooking, arts and crafts, farm-to-table cooking, rope course, swimming, and woodworking.
 4-H offers a great “mini-stay” option for first-time campers, who can stay for three days and two nights before deciding if they want to stay for the remainder of the session.
-Tuition is $450 weekly.
+Tuition is $450 weekly for the day camp, which runs from 9AM until 5PM.
+The overnight camp is $750 a week for kids entering grades 3-10.
 “Camperships” are available for families residing in Nassau County.

 Hidden Pond Camp at the Rinx — Hauppauge

-This camp will fit easily into your summer schedule since you can choose to register your child for as little as one day a week and as little as one week per summer.
-Full and half-days are available.
+This camp will fit easily into your summer schedule since you can choose to register your child for as little as three days per week and one week per summer.
+Half-days are available for three and four-year-olds.
 You can register your child for up to five days per week and eight weeks per summer for the full camp experience.
 Archery, lanyards, ultimate Frisbee, nature, and special events such as Carnival Day, Hip Pickles Day, and Game Show Mania are some of the activities offered.

 Oceanswide Summer Program at Caumsett State Park — Lloyd Harbor